 But guess what happened?
 I developed diabetes.
 And I had to shift my way of thinking about food.
 My new favorite saying is ‘Not all storms come to disrupt your life, some come to clear your path.’
 And this storm changed my health for the better.

 So why did I begin A Salad For All Seasons?
 Very simply, I wanted to feel better.
 I wanted to eat healthier.
 And I wanted the seasons to inspire what I eat.
 I’m not a vegetarian, but I love vegetables.
 And I especially love salad.
 I don’t view salad as ‘diet food’ at all.
-I see it as a great way to feature all the amazing fruits and vegetables each season has to offer.
+I see it as a great way to celebrate all the amazing fruits and vegetables each season has to offer.

 Growing up, a salad on our table consisted of iceberg lettuce, tomatoes and cucumbers doused with your favorite bottle of dressing.
 Needless to say, I wasn’t a huge fan of salad as a kid.
 As an adult, I realize that a salad can be so much more.